 14) “Take the A Train”

 This one is best left for jazz singers with a bit more experience, as you REALLY must know how to scat to sell this swinging number!
 Here’s one the best scat singers of all time, Ella Fitzgerald, thrilling us with one of her best jazz standard vocal performances.
 Once you master this song, you’ll be ready for whatever comes your way.

 15) “Cry Me a River”

-Very dramatic — this song would be an excellent closer!
+This very dramatic tune would be an excellent closer!
 Like with all jazz songs, it’s all a matter of what you choose to do with the tempo and the words.
 Here, modern day jazz diva Diana Krall gives a lovely rendition.